wendiiwong/datasciencecoursera/GettingNCleaningData/Assignment/CodeBook.md

 ## Data set :
-The data set contains of 180 records, 6 activities per volunteer.
+The data set contains of 180 records and 68 variables.
+Each record indicate each activity performed by each volunteer.
+There are 30 volunteer and 6 activities in total.
+The variables included subjectId, activity, and 66 average of each variable.
+Refer to the table below for more detail information.

 Variable Name | |Description
 --------------|-|-------------
 subjectId|1..30|An identification number to identify each unique volunteer who performed the activity for each window sample. activity|WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING|Name of activity performed by volunteers(subjects) while wearing a smartphone (Samsung Galaxy S II) on the waist.
-There are six activities in total. timeBodyAccMeanX||average of mean value of time body acceleration signals for x-axis for each activitiy and each subject timeBodyAccMeanY||average of mean value of time body acceleration signals for Y-axis for each activitiy and each subject timeBodyAccMeanZ||average of mean value of time body acceleration signals for Z-axis for each activitiy and each subject timeBodyAccStdX||average of standard deviation of time body acceleration signals for X-axis for each activitiy and each subject timeBodyAccStdY||average of standard deviation of time body acceleration signals for Y-axis for each activitiy and each subject timeBodyAccStdZ||average of standard deviation of time body acceleration signals for Z-axis for each activitiy and each subject timeGravityAccMeanX||average of mean value of time gravity acceleration signals for X-axis for each activitiy and each subject timeGravityAccMeanY||average of mean value of time gravity acceleration signals for Y-axis for each activitiy and each subject timeGravityAccMeanZ||average of mean value of time gravity acceleration signals for Z-axis for each activitiy and each subject timeGravityAccStdX||average of standard deviation of time gravity acceleration signals for X-axis for each activitiy and each subject timeGravityAccStdY||average of standard deviation of time gravity acceleration signals for Y-axis for each activitiy and each subject timeGravityAccStdZ||average of standard deviation of time gravity acceleration signals for Z-axis for each activitiy and each subject timeBodyAccJerkMeanX||average of mean value of time body acceleration Jerk signals for X-axis for each activitiy and each subject timeBodyAccJerkMeanY||average of mean value of time body acceleration Jerk signals for Y-axis for each activitiy and each subject timeBodyAccJerkMeanZ||average of mean value of time body acceleration Jerk signals for Z-axis for each activitiy and each subject timeBodyAccJerkStdX||average of standard deviation of time body acceleration Jerk signals for X-axis for each activitiy and each subject timeBodyAccJerkStdY||average of standard deviation of time body acceleration Jerk signals for Y-axis for each activitiy and each subject timeBodyAccJerkStdZ||average of standard deviation of time body acceleration Jerk signals for Z-axis for each activitiy and each subject timeBodyGyroMeanX||average of mean value of time body Gyro signals for X-axis for each activitiy and each subject timeBodyGyroMeanY||average of mean value of time body Gyro signals for Y-axis for each activitiy and each subject timeBodyGyroMeanZ||average of mean value of time body Gyro signals for Z-axis for each activitiy and each subject timeBodyGyroStdX||average of standard deviation of time body Gyro signals for X-axis for each activitiy and each subject timeBodyGyroStdY||average of standard deviation of time body Gyro signals for Y-axis for each activitiy and each subject timeBodyGyroStdZ||average of standard deviation of time body Gyro signals for Z-axis for each activitiy and each subject timeBodyGyroJerkMeanX||average of mean value of time body Gyro Jerk signals for X-axis for each activitiy and each subject timeBodyGyroJerkMeanY||average of mean value of time body Gyro Jerk signals for Y-axis for each activitiy and each subject timeBodyGyroJerkMeanZ||average of mean value of time body Gyro Jerk signals for Z-axis for each activitiy and each subject timeBodyGyroJerkStdX||average of standard deviation of time body Gyro Jerk signals for X-axis for each activitiy and each subject timeBodyGyroJerkStdY||average of standard deviation of time body Gyro Jerk signals for Y-axis for each activitiy and each subject timeBodyGyroJerkStdZ||average of standard deviation of time body Gyro Jerk signals for Z-axis for each activitiy and each subject timeBodyAccMagMean||average of mean value of time body acceleration magnitude signals for each activitiy and each subject timeBodyAccMagStd||average of standard deviation of time body acceleration magnitude signals for each activitiy and each subject timeGravityAccMagMean||average of mean value of time gravity acceleration magnitude signals for each activitiy and each subject timeGravityAccMagStd||average of standard deviation of time gravity acceleration magnitude signals for each activitiy and each subject timeBodyAccJerkMagMean||average of mean value of time body acceleration Jerk magnitude signals for each activitiy and each subject timeBodyAccJerkMagStd||average of standard deviation of time body acceleration Jerk magnitude signals for each activitiy and each subject timeBodyGyroMagMean||average of mean value of time body Gyro magnitude signals for each activitiy and each subject timeBodyGyroMagStd||average of standard deviation of time body Gyro magnitude signals for each activitiy and each subject timeBodyGyroJerkMagMean||average of mean of time body Gyro Jerk magnitude signals for each activitiy and each subject timeBodyGyroJerkMagStd||average of standard deviation of time body Gyro Jerk magnitude signals for each activitiy and each subject freqBodyAccMeanX||average of mean value of frequency body acceleration signals for X-axis for each activitiy and each subject freqBodyAccMeanY||average of mean value of frequency body acceleration signals for Y-axis for each activitiy and each subject freqBodyAccMeanZ||average of mean value of frequency body acceleration signals for Z-axis for each activitiy and each subject freqBodyAccStdX||average of standard deviation of frequency body acceleration signals for X-axis for each activitiy and each subject freqBodyAccStdY||average of standard deviation of frequency body acceleration signals for Y-axis for each activitiy and each subject freqBodyAccStdZ||average of standard deviation of frequency body acceleration signals for Z-axis for each activitiy and each subject freqBodyAccJerkMeanX||average of mean value of frequency body acceleration Jerk signals for X-axis for each activitiy and each subject freqBodyAccJerkMeanY||average of mean value of frequency body acceleration Jerk signals for Y-axis for each activitiy and each subject freqBodyAccJerkMeanZ||average of mean value of frequency body acceleration Jerk signals for Z-axis for each activitiy and each subject freqBodyAccJerkStdX||average of standard deviation of frequency body acceleration Jerk signals for X-axis for each activitiy and each subject freqBodyAccJerkStdY||average of standard deviation of frequency body acceleration Jerk signals for Y-axis for each activitiy and each subject freqBodyAccJerkStdZ||average of standard deviation of frequency body acceleration Jerk signals for Z-axis for each activitiy and each subject freqBodyGyroMeanX||average of mean value of frequency body Gyro signals for X-axis for each activitiy and each subject freqBodyGyroMeanY||average of mean value of frequency body Gyro signals for Y-axis for each activitiy and each subject freqBodyGyroMeanZ||average of mean value of frequency body Gyro signals for Z-axis for each activitiy and each subject freqBodyGyroStdX||average of standard deviation of frequency body Gyro signals for X-axis for each activitiy and each subject freqBodyGyroStdY||average of standard deviation of frequency body Gyro signals for Y-axis for each activitiy and each subject freqBodyGyroStdZ||average of standard deviation of frequency body Gyro signals for Z-axis for each activitiy and each subject freqBodyAccMagMean||average of mean value of frequency body acceleration magnitude signals for each activitiy and each subject freqBodyAccMagStd||average of standard deviation of frequency body acceleration magnitude signals for each activitiy and each subject freqBodyAccJerkMagMean||average of mean value of frequency body acceleration Jerk magnitude signals for each activitiy and each subject freqBodyAccJerkMagStd||average of standard deviation of frequency body acceleration Jerk magnitude signals for each activitiy and each subject freqBodyGyroMagMean||average of mean value of frequency body Gyro magnitude signals for each activitiy and each subject freqBodyGyroMagStd||average of standard deviation of frequency body Gyro magnitude signals for each activitiy and each subject freqBodyGyroJerkMagMean||average of mean value of frequency body Gyro Jerk magnitude signals for each activitiy and each subject freqBodyGyroJerkMagStd||average of standard deviation of frequency body Gyro Jerk magnitude signals for each activitiy and each subject
+There are six activities in total. timeBodyAccMeanX|-1..1|average of mean value of time body acceleration signals for x-axis for each activitiy and each subject timeBodyAccMeanY|-1..1|average of mean value of time body acceleration signals for Y-axis for each activitiy and each subject timeBodyAccMeanZ|-1..1|average of mean value of time body acceleration signals for Z-axis for each activitiy and each subject timeBodyAccStdX|-1..1|average of standard deviation of time body acceleration signals for X-axis for each activitiy and each subject timeBodyAccStdY|-1..1|average of standard deviation of time body acceleration signals for Y-axis for each activitiy and each subject timeBodyAccStdZ|-1..1|average of standard deviation of time body acceleration signals for Z-axis for each activitiy and each subject timeGravityAccMeanX|-1..1|average of mean value of time gravity acceleration signals for X-axis for each activitiy and each subject timeGravityAccMeanY|-1..1|average of mean value of time gravity acceleration signals for Y-axis for each activitiy and each subject timeGravityAccMeanZ|-1..1|average of mean value of time gravity acceleration signals for Z-axis for each activitiy and each subject timeGravityAccStdX|-1..1|average of standard deviation of time gravity acceleration signals for X-axis for each activitiy and each subject timeGravityAccStdY|-1..1|average of standard deviation of time gravity acceleration signals for Y-axis for each activitiy and each subject timeGravityAccStdZ|-1..1|average of standard deviation of time gravity acceleration signals for Z-axis for each activitiy and each subject timeBodyAccJerkMeanX|-1..1|average of mean value of time body acceleration Jerk signals for X-axis for each activitiy and each subject timeBodyAccJerkMeanY|-1..1|average of mean value of time body acceleration Jerk signals for Y-axis for each activitiy and each subject timeBodyAccJerkMeanZ|-1..1|average of mean value of time body acceleration Jerk signals for Z-axis for each activitiy and each subject timeBodyAccJerkStdX|-1..1|average of standard deviation of time body acceleration Jerk signals for X-axis for each activitiy and each subject timeBodyAccJerkStdY|-1..1|average of standard deviation of time body acceleration Jerk signals for Y-axis for each activitiy and each subject timeBodyAccJerkStdZ|-1..1|average of standard deviation of time body acceleration Jerk signals for Z-axis for each activitiy and each subject timeBodyGyroMeanX|-1..1|average of mean value of time body Gyro signals for X-axis for each activitiy and each subject timeBodyGyroMeanY|-1..1|average of mean value of time body Gyro signals for Y-axis for each activitiy and each subject timeBodyGyroMeanZ|-1..1|average of mean value of time body Gyro signals for Z-axis for each activitiy and each subject timeBodyGyroStdX|-1..1|average of standard deviation of time body Gyro signals for X-axis for each activitiy and each subject timeBodyGyroStdY|-1..1|average of standard deviation of time body Gyro signals for Y-axis for each activitiy and each subject timeBodyGyroStdZ|-1..1|average of standard deviation of time body Gyro signals for Z-axis for each activitiy and each subject timeBodyGyroJerkMeanX|-1..1|average of mean value of time body Gyro Jerk signals for X-axis for each activitiy and each subject timeBodyGyroJerkMeanY|-1..1|average of mean value of time body Gyro Jerk signals for Y-axis for each activitiy and each subject timeBodyGyroJerkMeanZ|-1..1|average of mean value of time body Gyro Jerk signals for Z-axis for each activitiy and each subject timeBodyGyroJerkStdX|-1..1|average of standard deviation of time body Gyro Jerk signals for X-axis for each activitiy and each subject timeBodyGyroJerkStdY|-1..1|average of standard deviation of time body Gyro Jerk signals for Y-axis for each activitiy and each subject timeBodyGyroJerkStdZ|-1..1|average of standard deviation of time body Gyro Jerk signals for Z-axis for each activitiy and each subject timeBodyAccMagMean|-1..1|average of mean value of time body acceleration magnitude signals for each activitiy and each subject timeBodyAccMagStd|-1..1|average of standard deviation of time body acceleration magnitude signals for each activitiy and each subject timeGravityAccMagMean|-1..1|average of mean value of time gravity acceleration magnitude signals for each activitiy and each subject timeGravityAccMagStd|-1..1|average of standard deviation of time gravity acceleration magnitude signals for each activitiy and each subject timeBodyAccJerkMagMean|-1..1|average of mean value of time body acceleration Jerk magnitude signals for each activitiy and each subject timeBodyAccJerkMagStd|-1..1|average of standard deviation of time body acceleration Jerk magnitude signals for each activitiy and each subject timeBodyGyroMagMean|-1..1|average of mean value of time body Gyro magnitude signals for each activitiy and each subject timeBodyGyroMagStd|-1..1|average of standard deviation of time body Gyro magnitude signals for each activitiy and each subject timeBodyGyroJerkMagMean|-1..1|average of mean of time body Gyro Jerk magnitude signals for each activitiy and each subject timeBodyGyroJerkMagStd|-1..1|average of standard deviation of time body Gyro Jerk magnitude signals for each activitiy and each subject freqBodyAccMeanX|-1..1|average of mean value of frequency body acceleration signals for X-axis for each activitiy and each subject freqBodyAccMeanY|-1..1|average of mean value of frequency body acceleration signals for Y-axis for each activitiy and each subject freqBodyAccMeanZ|-1..1|average of mean value of frequency body acceleration signals for Z-axis for each activitiy and each subject freqBodyAccStdX|-1..1|average of standard deviation of frequency body acceleration signals for X-axis for each activitiy and each subject freqBodyAccStdY|-1..1|average of standard deviation of frequency body acceleration signals for Y-axis for each activitiy and each subject freqBodyAccStdZ|-1..1|average of standard deviation of frequency body acceleration signals for Z-axis for each activitiy and each subject freqBodyAccJerkMeanX|-1..1|average of mean value of frequency body acceleration Jerk signals for X-axis for each activitiy and each subject freqBodyAccJerkMeanY|-1..1|average of mean value of frequency body acceleration Jerk signals for Y-axis for each activitiy and each subject freqBodyAccJerkMeanZ|-1..1|average of mean value of frequency body acceleration Jerk signals for Z-axis for each activitiy and each subject freqBodyAccJerkStdX|-1..1|average of standard deviation of frequency body acceleration Jerk signals for X-axis for each activitiy and each subject freqBodyAccJerkStdY|-1..1|average of standard deviation of frequency body acceleration Jerk signals for Y-axis for each activitiy and each subject freqBodyAccJerkStdZ|-1..1|average of standard deviation of frequency body acceleration Jerk signals for Z-axis for each activitiy and each subject freqBodyGyroMeanX|-1..1|average of mean value of frequency body Gyro signals for X-axis for each activitiy and each subject freqBodyGyroMeanY|-1..1|average of mean value of frequency body Gyro signals for Y-axis for each activitiy and each subject freqBodyGyroMeanZ|-1..1|average of mean value of frequency body Gyro signals for Z-axis for each activitiy and each subject freqBodyGyroStdX|-1..1|average of standard deviation of frequency body Gyro signals for X-axis for each activitiy and each subject freqBodyGyroStdY|-1..1|average of standard deviation of frequency body Gyro signals for Y-axis for each activitiy and each subject freqBodyGyroStdZ|-1..1|average of standard deviation of frequency body Gyro signals for Z-axis for each activitiy and each subject freqBodyAccMagMean|-1..1|average of mean value of frequency body acceleration magnitude signals for each activitiy and each subject freqBodyAccMagStd|-1..1|average of standard deviation of frequency body acceleration magnitude signals for each activitiy and each subject freqBodyAccJerkMagMean|-1..1|average of mean value of frequency body acceleration Jerk magnitude signals for each activitiy and each subject freqBodyAccJerkMagStd|-1..1|average of standard deviation of frequency body acceleration Jerk magnitude signals for each activitiy and each subject freqBodyGyroMagMean|-1..1|average of mean value of frequency body Gyro magnitude signals for each activitiy and each subject freqBodyGyroMagStd|-1..1|average of standard deviation of frequency body Gyro magnitude signals for each activitiy and each subject freqBodyGyroJerkMagMean|-1..1|average of mean value of frequency body Gyro Jerk magnitude signals for each activitiy and each subject freqBodyGyroJerkMagStd|-1..1|average of standard deviation of frequency body Gyro Jerk magnitude signals for each activitiy and each subject